eschava/psmqtt/doc/usage.md

     * Link to external docs: [ psutil ]( https://psutil.readthedocs.io/en/latest/#psutil.cpu_times_percent )
   * Task name: `cpu_stats`
     * Short description: CPU statistics
-    * Number of supported parameters: 1
+    * Number of required parameters: 1
     * `<param1>`: The wildcard `*`  or `*;` to select all fields or one of `ctx_switches` / `interrupts` / `soft_interrupts` / `syscalls`.
     * Link to external docs: [ psutil ]( https://psutil.readthedocs.io/en/latest/#psutil.cpu_stats )

 * **Category: Memory**
   * Task name: `virtual_memory`
+    * Short description: Virtual memory information
-    * Number of supported parameters: 1
+    * Number of required parameters: 1
     * `<param1>`: The wildcard `*`  or `*;` to select all fields or one of  `total` / `available` / `percent` / etc.
       Full list of available fields in the external docs.
     * Link to external docs: [ psutil ]( https://psutil.readthedocs.io/en/latest/#psutil.virtual_memory )
   * Task name: `swap_memory`
+    * Short description: Swap memory information
-    * Number of supported parameters: 1
+    * Number of required parameters: 1
     * `<param1>`: The wildcard `*`  or `*;` to select all fields or one of  `total` / `used` / `free` / etc.
       Full list of available fields in the external docs.
     * Link to external docs: [ psutil ]( https://psutil.readthedocs.io/en/latest/#psutil.swap_memory )